-Cattle may sometimes outrun a fire front but, suffer substantial burns to the feet and legs when crossing recently burnt ground.
-It is important to be aware that emotions can run high during and after a bushfire.
+Cattle can sometimes outrun a fire front but still suffer substantial burns to the feet and legs when crossing recently burnt ground.
+It is critical to seek professional animal health and welfare advice to support sound decision making during, and after, a bushfire.

 After a fire, teams from Agriculture Victoria are assigned affected areas to assess damage.
 The priority is to deal with animal welfare needs and refer any human welfare concerns to the appropriate agency.
 The initial concern will be to assess livestock and destroy those that are suffering.